WilliamPerezBeltran/recurly/README.md

-# Flujo de Validación en `validation_tin`
+# Validation Flow in `validation_tin`

-## 1. Validación del País
+## 1. Country Validation
-Verifica si el código de país proporcionado existe en la tabla `rules`.
-Si no, devuelve una respuesta JSON con un error.
+Checks if the provided country code exists in the `rules` table.
+If not, returns a JSON response with an error.

-## 2. Creación de Instancias
+## 2. Instance Creation
-- Se crea un objeto `Tin` con el código de país y el número de TIN proporcionado.
+- It is creates a `Tin` object with the country code and TIN number provided.
-- Se selecciona el formato adecuado para ese país utilizando el método `select_tin`.
+- The appropriate format for that country is selected using the `select_tin` method.

-## 3. Validación del Formato
+## 3. Format Validation
-Utiliza el servicio `TinValidationService` para validar el formato del TIN, asegurando que cumpla con las reglas específicas de formato para el país seleccionado.
+Use the `TinValidationService` service to validate the TIN format, ensuring that it complies with the specific format rules for the selected country.

-## 4. Validación Adicional para Australia (AU)
+## 4. Additional Validation for Australia (AU)
-- Se valida el algoritmo del TIN para el caso específico de Australia.
+- The TIN algorithm is validated for the specific case of Australia.
-- Llama a un servicio externo (simulado en este caso) para verificar el estado del registro de bienes y servicios (GST).
+- Calls an external service ( simulated in this case) to check the status of the Goods and Services Tax (GST) registration.

-## 5. Respuesta
+## 5. Answer
-Construye un objeto de respuesta con el `ResponseBuilderService` y lo devuelve en formato JSON, conteniendo el resultado de la validación y los mensajes correspondientes.
+Constructs a response object with the `ResponseBuilderService` and returns it in JSON format, containing the validation result and the corresponding messages.

-# Main Components
+#MainComponents

 ## 1. `TinValidationService`

-### Methods:
+###Methods:
 - **validate_format?**: Validates the TIN format using regular expressions defined for each country.
 - **validate_algorithm?**: Implements an algorithm to validate Australian TIN numbers (ABN).
 - **validate_gst_status**: Calls an external service to verify the status of the TIN in the GST registry.